kamran-asif/kamran-asif/README.md

 ## 👨‍💻 About Me
 -🔭  I'm currently studying Electronics and Communication Engineering at National Institute of Technology, Agartala.

--🌱 I’m actively learning .NET to build robust solutions that integrate modern applications with legacy systems.
+-🌱 I’m actively learning Go to build robust solutions that integrate modern applications with legacy systems.

 -👯 I’m looking to collaborate on projects that bring a real impact through innovative technology.